Ten Wanted Men

 Ten Wanted Men is a 1955 American Western film directed by Bruce Humberstone and starring Randolph Scott.

 Plot

 Adam Stewart, a lawyer heading west with grown son Howie, is persuaded by brother John to settle down near him in Ocatilla, Arizona, where he has a ranch and romantic interest in a widow, Corinne Michaels.

 The menacing degenerate rancher Wick Campbell has an attractive servant girl, Maria Segura, and also lusts for her, but she wants nothing to do with him.
 Her interest in Howie strikes a jealous chord in Campbell, who hires gunfighters led by Frank Scavo to rid the region of the meddlesome (in his opinion) Stewarts once and for all.

-Campbell's thugs kill a rancher and stampede cattle.
+Campbell's thugs kill a rancher and stampede some of John Stewart's cattle.
 One picks a fight with Howie, who surprisingly beats him to the draw in self-defense, only to be locked up by Sheriff Gibbons, falsely accused of murder.
 Howie busts out and flees with Maria.